-A common complaint is that home insurance costs a lot but it doesn’t kick in when you need it.
+A common complaint is that home insurance doesn’t kick in when you need it.
 Home insurance only exists for real emergencies that you didn’t cause.

-It will not pay for things that the insurance company has determined were caused by neglect.
-For example, you need to prove that you took every possible action to prevent your roof caving in.
-So, just because you have insurance doesn’t mean you can cut corners in terms of keeping your home in a state of good repair.
+It will not pay for things that were caused by neglect, as determined by the insurance company.
+You need to prove that you took every possible action, for example, to prevent your roof from caving in.
+Just because you have insurance doesn’t mean you should be cutting corners on the upkeep of your home.

-Overland flooding and sewer back-up are not included in home insurance policies, but they are available as an add-ons, or endorsements.
+Overland flooding and sewer back-up are not included in home insurance policies, but they are available as add-ons, or endorsements.
 Depending on where you live, you might want to consider certain home insurance endorsements.
 With the rate of flooding increasing in Canada’s urban areas, it’s not a bad idea to think about including it.
-A flooded basement costs an average of $43,000 to repair, according to the latest figures from the Insurance Bureau of Canada.

-Home insurance differs from condo insurance in one key way.
-Condo insurance factors in the fact that the building has its own insurance and the fact that you are living in close proximity to other residents.
-Condo insurance is typically cheaper than home insurance, since you’re protecting a smaller footprint.
+When talking about home insurance, it’s worthwhile to note that it differs from condo insurance in one key way.
+Condo insurance factors in the fact that the building has its own insurance and that you are living in close proximity to other residents.
+Condo insurance is also typically cheaper than home insurance, since you’re protecting a smaller footprint.